What is a letter of instruction?

 - A letter of instruction should be updated annually and kept in a safe place where it is accessible to your Successor Trustee/Executor.
 You can also send a copy to your Estate Planning attorney to place in your file.

 If you’re a client of our firm and would like to send us a letter of instruction, you can email it to firstname.lastname@example.org.
-If you have any questions or concerns about writing a letter of instruction, you can contact us here.
+If you have any questions writing a letter of instruction, feel free to contact our law firm.